exponea/exponea-flutter-sdk/documentation/CONFIGURATION.md

 * **automaticSessionTracking** By default, the SDK tracks sessions for you.
 You can opt-out and implement your own session tracking.

+* **pushTokenTrackingFrequency**
+  * Defines how often should the SDK track push notification token to Exponea
-* **pushTokenTrackingFrequency** You can define your policy for tracking push notification token.
-Default value `TokenFrequency.onTokenChange` is recommended.
+  * Default value is `TokenFrequency.onTokenChange` and is recommended.
+  * Possible values:
+	  * `.onTokenChange` - tracks push token if differs from previous tracked one
+	  * `.everyLaunch` - tracks push token always
+	  * `.daily` - tracks push token once per day

 * **advancedAuthEnabled** If true, Customer Token authentication is used for communication with BE for API listed in [Authorization](./AUTHORIZATION.md) document.